Murajica Pajič

 Murajica Pajič (born August 24, 1961 in Jesenice, Yugoslavia) is a retired Slovenian ice hockey player.

 Career

 Club career

 In 1977, he made his debut in the Yugoslav Ice Hockey League with HK Kranjska Gora, and joined HK Acroni Jesenice the following season.
-In 1986, Pajic joined HDD Olimpija Ljubljana for one season, before playing two years with KHL Medvescak from 1987-1989.
-Pajic returned to Jesenice for the 1989-90 season, and played for them until he retired in 1998.
+In 1986, Pajic joined HDD Olimpija Ljubljana for one season, before playing two years with KHL Medvescak from 1987 to 1989.
+Pajic returned to Jesenice for the 1989–90 season, and played for them until he retired in 1998.

 International career

 He represented both Yugoslavia and Slovenia in international competitions.
 Pajic played in six World Championships, and the Winter Olympics in 1984.